apache/ignite-3/modules/platforms/cpp/DEVNOTES.md

 ### Starting Java Test Node

 Tests require a running Java node.
 Prior to running it you will obviously need to build a Java part of the product.
 To do that the following command can be used from the root of the repo:
-`gradlew clean build -x test`
+`./gradlew assemble compileIntegrationTestJava`

+Or a faster variant:
+`./gradlew assemble compileIntegrationTestJava -x check -x assembleDist -x distTar -x distZip --parallel`

 After that, start a Test Node in the root repo:
-`gradlew :ignite-runner:runnerPlatformTest --no-daemon`
+`./gradlew :ignite-runner:runnerPlatformTest --no-daemon`

 ### Starting tests in Windows
 In modules/platforms/cpp dir: